uWaterloo/OpenData/README.md

 ![YouWaterlooBanner](http://api.uwaterloo.ca/static/banner.png)

 ## Hello and Heads up!
-(Updated September 2018)

-Hello!

-We've started to introduce elements of vNext, please see and follow the blog posts [here](https://wiki.uwaterloo.ca/pages/viewrecentblogposts.action?key=UWAPI)

-Thank you and feel free to reach out to us (IIM Team in IST) at sbobkin@uwaterloo.ca [@tenkay](https://www.twitter.com/tenkay)  :)
+All news and announcements related to Open Data and related APIs will be posted to our [news and announcements](https://wiki.uwaterloo.ca/pages/viewrecentblogposts.action?key=UWAPI) blog.

+We'll be deprecating usage of version 2 API (/v2/) by the end of 2020.
+Please visit the news and announcements blog for more information and context.

+Thank you, and please file an issue here, or use the IST-Opendata queue in [RT](https://rt.uwaterloo.ca) to contact us.

 ## About

-The University of Waterloo Public Data API allows anyone to build applications using data from the University of Waterloo websites.
+The University of Waterloo Public Data API allows anyone to build applications using data from curated University of Waterloo datasets.
-The API currently features more than 25 methods of accessing various datasets accross the University of Waterloo network.

 ## License
+- We're reviewing our options for licensing version 3 of the API.
+At present, it is covered by existing University policy, including, but not exclusively [Policy 46 - Information Management](https://uwaterloo.ca/secretariat/policies-procedures-guidelines/policies/policy-46-information-management).
-- <a href="https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1">University of Waterloo Open Data Licensing (ODL) Agreement v1</a>
+- <a href="https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1">University of Waterloo Open Data Licensing (ODL) Agreement v1</a> applies strictly to version 2 of the API.

 ## Disclaimer
 - Review the 'No Warranty' section of the University of Waterloo ODL before using this data.
 If building services upon this data, please inform your users of the inherent risks (as a best practice).
+It is the goal that version 3 datasets will not require this disclaimer, and the data can be treated as reviewed and authoritative where possible.

 ## About this Repository